steve904/doc-and-blog/content/blog/barber.md

 ## **Vintage Barber Chairs**

-There are four beautiful vintage barber chairs that are very comforatable to sit in.
+There are four beautiful vintage barber chairs that are very comfortable to sit in.
 Feels like you are stepping back in time when you sit in one of these.

 ![](/images/barb-chair-800px.jpg)